With creativity and change, there are two types of problems:

 - Abnormal Problems = AKA Cul-de-sac problems.
 You “drive around in circles,” seeing your problems repeat themselves over and over again.
 You keep encountering problems you thought you solved, but they continually reappear in a new version or manifestation.
 Management’s attempt to address them produce other undesirable side effects.

 - In abnormal situations, management feels incapable and helpless in resolving the issues.
 Soon the organization loses trust in leadership.

-When you feel stuckness-thinking or abnormal problems, that is when you need outside help and support.
+When you feel stuckness-thinking or have abnormal problems, that is when you need outside help and support.

-Stuckness in thinking, erroneous data, wrong assumptions, and false conclusions are what cause abnormal problems.
+Stuckness in thinking, erroneous data, wrong assumptions, and false conclusions cause abnormal problems.

 It is essential to keep an open mind and focus on the environment that causes creativity to cease.
 It is crucial to validate and challenge all data and assumptions.
 Below is a list of frequent causes of abnormal problems and recommended actions that you, the problem-solver, can address.